ovh/docs/pages/platform/databases/redis_06_connect_redisinsight/guide.en-gb.md

 ![Configure your Redis database](images/redis_06_connect_redisinsight-2022020711515517.png)

-Fill the form with the previous collected informations.
+Fill in the form with the previously collected credentials.
 Check the `Use TLS` check box and uncheck the `Verify TLS Certificate` check box.
 Then click on `ADD REDIS DATABASE`:

 ![Add Redis database](images/redis_06_connect_redisinsight-20220207120005204.png)

-Finally select your Redis database:
+Finally, select your Redis database:

 ![Dashboard](images/redis_06_connect_redisinsight-20220209095424435.png)